sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

     - Includes (incredibly) basic prototype: will output basic characters, no use of shift or ctrl (but the presses are actually registered).
 - Can send keypresses to separate PD using notifications and shared memory address
     - Other PD handles shift but not altgr
+- Mouse driver now included
+    - Buttons and direction
+- Touch screen driver now included
+    - Our device has no z input but should work for those devices that do
+- Autoconf to enable switching between devices (attempts to match and attaches to best match) - as opposed to harcoding for specific devices
+- USB Hub support in progress (mostly done but requires testing)
+- Mass storage support in progress (built but requires testing)

 ## TODO:
 - Neaten up code sooner rather than later